nio-blocks/mongo/README.md

 MongoBulkInsert
 ===========

 Exactly the same as MongoDB, except it stores data much faster.
-This is because it's **collection** property is a String property, not an Expression property.
-This speeds things up, as it doesn't have evaluate it for every insert
+This is because it's `collection` property is a String property, not an Expression property.
+This speeds things up, as it doesn't have to evaluate it for every insert.

 Properties
 --------------